isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1472.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Min. spreading force of 240KN
+Must be certified intrinsically safe (e.g. ATEX certified) It can be powered by a hydraulic/electric source Training costs can be supported
-N.A. for non-SMEs
+Maintenance costs not supported% for non-SMEs

 ### Things to Note
-Min. spreading force of 240KN
-Must be certified intrinsically safe (e.g. ATEX certified) It can be powered by a hydraulic/electric source Training costs can be supported
-Maintenance costs not supported
+N.A.

 ### Contact Information
 N.A.